xginevra/FastRegProject/README.md

 ### Our page looks amazing.
 but still, we have something to do:

-our loggedin.php, which is basically our "My Profile" should be designed -  Check!
-Looks amazing. depends on what you want to further improve.
+- restyling for some pages mentioned at the top (show and update patient data) -> <strong> Frontend </strong>
+- make the image upload work -> <strong> Backend </strong>

 ----------------------

 ## Backend todo:
-- figure out how to update patient data in the same table - check!
+- figure out how to update patient data in the same table -> kinda messed it up
 - how to set the relationships (one doctor can have many patients, one patient has only one doctor); i want to make a patient only accessible for the doctor who created the patient's data (Datenschutz! :D) - Check!
 - how to save pictures and other files in a table (?)